 Like the song says, “This land is your land/this land is my land/from California/ to the New York island.”
 Now, you can honor it all on National Public Lands Day, held on the fourth Saturday in September.
 This year’s events fall on September 28 when outdoor freaks and geeks come out to participate in planting trees, removing trash, and observing wildlife.
+More likely than not you can find public lands near you that you didn’t even know you had access to.
 The whole idea is to draw attention to the beauty of our environment and attend events that bring us together.
 It’s also a day to reflect on how natural disasters, and human neglect can impact nature.

 National Public Lands Day - History

 - October 10, 2017

 EPA sought Obama-era regulation repeal